influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Meta nodes

-> **Note:** Set up clusters with an odd number of meta nodes──an even number may cause issues in certain configurations.
+> Set up clusters with an odd number of meta nodes──an even number may cause issues in certain configurations.

 A cluster must have a **minimum of three** independent meta nodes for data redundancy and availability.
 A cluster with `2n + 1` meta nodes can tolerate the loss of `n` meta nodes.